danielszkaliczki/SQL_Project_Data_Analyst/README.md

 Key Insights
 From the analysis, several key takeaways emerged:

-1. According to the used database, Hungary does not need the most tremendous amount of data right now.
+1. According to the used database, Hungary does not have the most tremendous amount of data about data jobs.

-2. Top-Paying Data Analyst Jobs: Remote-friendly data analyst positions offer a wide salary range, with the highest reaching $650,000!
+2. Flexibility and Competitive Salaries: Remote data analyst positions offer a wide salary range, and most high-paying jobs don't require you to work on-site!

 3. Skills for Top-Paying Roles: Advanced proficiency in SQL is crucial for securing high-paying data analyst positions, making it an essential skill for top earnings.